Functional extinction

-In plant populations, self-incompatibility mechanisms may cause related plant specimens to be incompatible, which may lead to functional extinction if an entire population becomes self-incompatible.
+In plant populations, self-incompatibility mechanisms may cause related plant specimens to be incompatible, potentially leading to functional extinction if an entire population becomes self-incompatible.
 This does not occur in larger populations.

 In polygynous populations, where only a few males leave offspring, there is a much smaller reproducing population than if all viable males were considered.
-Furthermore, the successful males act as a genetic bottleneck, leading to more rapid genetic drift or inbreeding problems in small populations.
+Furthermore, successful males act as a genetic bottleneck, leading to more rapid genetic drift or inbreeding problems in small populations.